 This little church is most famous for the Bocca della Verità, or Mouth of Truth.
 Much older than the church, this large face was originally part of a drain cover, but a legend has grown up around it.

 It’s said that if anyone who tells lies puts their hand in the mouth, the mouth will clamp down on it.
 Traditionally it was used to try to catch cheating spouses!
 Kids will enjoy the story and putting their hands in the mouth.

 Inside the church itself you can see the relic of St Valentine.
 The church is on the Piazza de Bocca della Verita, which is near to the Circus Maximus, and opposite the entrance you’ll see more ancient Roman ruins.

 The Crypt of the Capuchin Monks

 You’ll have to make the decision as to whether you want to take your kids here.
-I don’t think I’d have taken the Cub as she wasn’t keen on some of the relics or pictures of skeletons we saw in some of the other churches.
+I don’t think I’d have taken my daughter as she wasn’t keen on some of the relics or pictures of skeletons we saw in some of the other churches.

 A ticket costs €8.50.

 You can look at some images on google here.

 Gardens, piazzas, and other things to see in Rome with kids